 Thesis-track students have higher requirements for research methods given the research focus of the thesis project.
 Depending on faculty availability in any given year, SMEA offers a variety of such courses.
-They include Interviewing Skills (SMEA 512), Case Study Methods (SMEA 581), Research Design (SMEA 583), Coding in R (SMEA 580), Spatial Data Manipulation and Visualization (SMEA 586), and others offered in departments across campus.
+They include Interviewing Skills (SMEA 512), Case Study Methods (SMEA 581), Research Design (SMEA 583), Coding in R (SMEA 580), Spatial Data Manipulation and Visualization (SMEA 586), some SMEA 550 special topics courses, and other research methods courses offered in departments across campus.
 Students are advised to discuss the above options with their faculty advisors and select their research methods courses in consultation with the thesis committee chair.